 top of page

-7 Things to Do in the Shaw Neighborhood of Washington, DC
+Things to Do in Shaw, DC: A Washington, DC Guide

-There is A LOT to see during any trip to Washington, DC.
+There are A LOT of amazing things to do in Shaw, DC, and generally, in Washington, DC.
 Before traveling to the nation's capital, you should also have an idea of which of DC's many neighborhoods you'll be staying in to maximize what you see and do.
-This post highlights things to do and see in the Shaw neighborhood of Northwest DC--one of the centers and hubs of African American culture in the District.
+This post highlights things to do and see in Shaw, DC, a neighborhood of Northwest Washington, DC--one of the centers and hubs of African American culture in the District.

 (Note: This post contains affiliate links.
 That means that we may earn a small commission if you make a purchase through one of these links.
 Those funds help to keep this site running.)